cuongxnguyen/odin-recipes/README.md

 its time to matafking go man
-im here to proev myself and show what ive learned ive came so farr //thats waht she said am i right guise hehe
+im here to proev myself and show what ive learned ive came so farr //thats waht she said am i right guise hehe wtf an i not quite sure if i got it